vberlier/mcwiki/README.md

    │  in the Create World screen.
    └─ pack_format
       [TAG_Int]
-      Pack version.
-If this number does not match the current required number, the data pack displays a warning and requires additional confirmation to load the pack.
-Requires 4 for 1.13–1.14.4, 5 for 1.15–1.16.1 and 6 for 1.16.2–1.16.3.
+      Pack version: If this number does not match the current required number, the data pack displays a warning and requires additional confirmation to load the pack.
+Requires 4 for 1.13–1.14.4.
+Requires 5 for 1.15–1.16.1.
+Requires 6 for 1.16.2–1.16.5.
+Requires 7 for 1.17.
 ```

 ## Introduction